 Rest

 We all know that newborns sleep at crazy hours and in spurts.
 Their internal clocks have not adjusted yet to the outside world.
 A typical newborn wakes up about every two to three hours.
 They will need to be fed, changed, burped, and/or comforted each time.
 The demands of doing the same thing all day and night can become overwhelming and exhausting for anyone.
 This is why it’s important to find ways to catch up on some much-needed rest throughout your day (and night).
 It will help you feel more like a human and less like a zombie, or should I say, mombie.
-Here are some tips that may help you find ways to get more rest.
+Here are some tips that may help you find ways to get more rest with a newborn.

 - Reassign Responsibilities: In those first few weeks, mothers need to be relieved of all responsibilities other than feeding the baby and taking care of themselves.
 Dishes, laundry, cleaning the house, grocery shopping, etc., should be reassigned to someone else during this phase.
 (If possible.)